 The first Friday of most months brings a new chapter in the U.S. government’s running chronicle of economic health: The monthly jobs report.
 It’s a list of numbers that calls forth so many widely varying responses that it can seem like a nerd’s Rorschach test.
 Stock and bond markets gyrate in response to it.
 Central bankers parse it for policymaking guidance.
-It even provokes the occasional political brawl.
 In many months, different parts of the data seem to support contradictory points of view.
+President Donald Trump, who once questioned whether its numbers are accurate, has taken to tweeting positively about them.
 To understand the statistics it helps to know why and how each number is compiled.
 But even then it may be useful to keep more than a few grains of salt handy when you hear huge conclusions being drawn.

 Many analysts think the focus on monthly changes is misleading.
 The total number of people working changes by only about 0.15 percent each month, while the initial estimates of monthly changes are regularly revised by about 50 percent in either direction.
 The seasonal adjustment algorithm can introduce even more errors.
-Analysts also disagree on how many jobs the economy needs to create in order to reach and then maintain full employment.
-Their estimates depend on assumptions about population growth, aging, and immigration.
+U.S. Treasury Secretary Steven Mnuchin has said “excessive influence” is placed on the headline unemployment index to inform policy decisions.
+He said a fuller unemployment measure should include “discouraged workers” who have stopped looking because they thought there were no openings.
+Analysts disagree on how many jobs the economy needs to create in order to reach and then maintain full employment.
+Their estimates depend on assumptions about population growth, aging and immigration.
 These disagreements have real-world consequences since they affect whether Fed policy makers decide to ease or tighten up financial conditions.
-Complicating matters even more, the jobs being added are often worse than the ones that have been lost.

 The Reference Shelf